sysgears/grain/docs/latest.markdown

 No installation required.
 Just download one of the [themes](http://sysgears.com/grain/themes/) and Grain will be loaded automatically as a JAR dependency.

-If you are new to Grain, we recommend to start with ready-made Grain [Octopress](http://sysgears.com/grain/themes/octopress/) theme, it would give you a good overview on how to efficiently use Grain features.
-To build website from scratch, download Grain theme [template](http://sysgears.com/grain/themes/template/).
+If you are new to Grain, we recommend to start with the ready-made [Grain Octopress](http://sysgears.com/grain/themes/octopress/) theme, it will give you a good overview on how to efficiently use most of the Grain features.
+To build a website from scratch, download the Grain [Theme Template](http://sysgears.com/grain/themes/template/).

 ##Getting Started